 Being treated in a hospital is, arguably, more dangerous than driving to it!

 “Pharmaceutical drugs are 62,000 times more likely to kill you than supplements.” –Dr. Mercola

-Then add the nearly 200,000 hospital patients that may be killed each year by blood clots, following surgery or illness.
+Then add the nearly 200,000 hospital patients who may be killed each year by blood clots following surgery or illness.
+(Older patients are also at a higher risk of having a heart attack following surgery for hip or knee replacement.)
 A growing problem, blood clots are the leading cause of preventable hospital deaths in the U.S., according to David Goldhill, author of the article “How American Healthcare Killed My Father” and the book “Catastrophic Care, released January 8, 2013, citing a report in The Wall Street Journal.
 (Watch Goldhill’s video.)

 It’s almost enough to make one ask, “Why don’t we drop our health insurance except for catastrophic coverage and stay away from doctors except in a dire emergency?”

-In 2008, shortly after the economic collapse, I was watching TV as a CNN reporter interviewed a woman on the street.
+In 2008, shortly after the economic collapse, a CNN reporter interviewed a woman on the street.
 She had just lost her job.
 The reporter asked how she was coping.

 “Along with my job, I lost my health insurance,” she said [I paraphrase].
 “Now I have to really be careful to watch what I eat, lose weight, exercise, and take better care of myself.”
-I got the impression that while she had health insurance, she tended to be a bit reckless with her health, figuring she was covered if she got sick.
+I got the impression that while she had health insurance, she tended to be a bit reckless with her health, figuring she had her bases covered if she became ill or was injured.